aleshaleksey/fansys23/spells.md

 #### Spell transfer

-Certain spells, such as "Isolate Essense", "Memory Thief" and "Imbue Essense" allow knowledge, skills and spells to be almost instantaneously between entities.
+Certain spells, such as "Isolate Essence", "Memory Thief" and "Imbue Essence" allow knowledge, skills and spells to be almost instantaneously between entities.
 However these spells carry a high cost.
 More importantly, the entity imparting the spell loses it from their spells known, and there are few who would agree to such a transfer without a steep cost.

+#### MP 0 spells

+These spells use so little energy to cast, that they do not use MP.
+Casting them does not cause exertion.
+For the sake learning spells they count as taking half as long as spells that cost 1 MP dice.
+These spells are so simple that the first ten of these do not count against readied spell limit.
+MP 0 spells ALWAYS have a base casting time of "main action".

 ___
 ## The 6 types of magic